Cadets are trained to meet problems head-on and solve them quickly.

-You must be a full-time undergraduate or graduate student.
+You must be a full-time undergraduate or graduate student taking at least 12 semester credits.
 See Admissions.

 BASIC COURSE - MS I and II (No military obligation required)